Ishk Par Zor Nahi: Development

 The show was in pre-production for a long time.
 Param Singh signed this show in July 2020, when the production house approached him.
-Casting for Ishqi's character took a long time and finally Akshita Mudgal signed as Ishqi in October 2020.
-Filming began in November 2020.
+Casting for Ishqi's character took a long time and finally Akshita Mudgal signed as Ishqi.

 The pandemic's second wave delayed the shoot in mid-April 2021.
 The cast and crew relocated to Daman and Diu.
 They came back and resumed shooting in Mumbai in the start of July 2021.

 Release

 The first promo of the series was released on 28 February 2021 featuring Param Singh and Akshita Mudgal.